Larry-Cui/notebook/docs/immigration/870/ICL870week8.md

         - What this means in a deferral request for a PRRA-barred claimant is that you are essentially doing a **mini-version of a PRRA** to show an Officer that a full PRRA is needed.
 Like in a PRRA, you are not re-arguing the previous decisions but distinguishing them as now overtaken by new evidence.
         - The submissions themselves take the form of a letter and should be brief, clear and to the point.
 Unless it is an extremely complicated case, a deferral request letter should not be more than 5 pages.
 Get the officer’s attention with evidence that terrible suffering will happen if you carry out this removal.
     - Deferral Requests for other Reasons
+        - A pending H&C application or a pending spousal sponsorship are not in themselves enough of a reason to grant a deferral.
+However, the **harms** identified in an H&C can constitute serious personal harm if there is evidence of their severity.
+        - The most compelling evidence you can get is **medical** – on any problems with the flight or care that cannot be accessed in the home country – and psychological on the immense trauma and even suicidal thoughts your client may face if removed.

 ## Quizzes